 - ½ tspn Chili Powder (adjust as per taste)

 - 5-6 Chicken Thighs With Bone

 - ½ tspn Chili Powder adjust as per taste

 - 1 tspn Salt

 - First measure rice.
 Wash it until the water runs clear.
 Add enough water to soak the rice and keep it aside.
 Don't soak rice for more than 15-20 minutes.

-- Measure Stock/ water required for cooking rice and keep it warm(to fasten the cooking process).
+- Measure the Stock required for cooking rice and keep it warm(to fasten the cooking process).

-- To Chicken, thighs add salt, pepper, chilli powder, lemon juice.
+- To the Chicken thighs add salt, pepper, chilli powder, lemon juice.
 Mix well.
 Keep aside while you are preparing other ingredients.

 - Turn on the Instant Pot and put it in Saute Mode.

 - When the Instant Pot is pre-heated, add Oil.